 A student returning to campus or to participation in College programs or activities from a Leave of Absence must first demonstrate his or her readiness to return to full participation in the College community.
 To do so, the student seeking to return should submit a written request to the Care Team in the form of a Return Plan.
 Additionally, the student should provide any relevant documentation supporting his or her request to return.
 Consideration of requests to return will be conditional on the following: evidence that all terms and conditions associated with a Leave of Absence have been met, and evidence that all current outstanding disciplinary sanctions have been completed or have been dealt with under this Policy or there is a plan in place for fulfilling these sanctions.
-The Care Team will consider requests to return to the College, along with supporting documentation, must be received by the Care Team by July 15 for the fall semester or December 15 for the spring semester.
+The Care Team will consider requests to return in the most expeditious manner reasonably possible.
+The Student of Concern's request to return to the College, along with supporting documentation, must be received by the Care Team by July 15 for the fall semester or December 15 for the spring semester.
 These deadlines are designed to provide the College with sufficient time to evaluate the documentation and the student's request to return as well as to ensure that the student does not present a potential threat to health and safety or demonstrate behavior that is disruptive to the campus community.